 We discuss and test different theories of portfolio choice, that generate heterogeneous responses among households.
-Overall, we find that younger, less wealthy individuals display stronger reaching for yield, which provides empirical support for life-cycle models, and portfolio choice models with labor income.
+Overall, we find that younger, less wealthy individuals display stronger reaching for yield, which provides empirical support for life-cycle models, and portfolio choice models where labor income is a close substitute for bonds.
 We also find stronger reaching for yield when investors are trading at a loss, which provides empirical support for prospect theory as a further explanation of this behavior.
+These results are robust to adding controls for both future expected returns and macroeconomic conditions.

 In this paper we measure portfolio reallocation in response to interest changes in general.
 We don't try to isolate specific interest rate shocks, instead we want to understand how investors react when interest rates increase or decrease.
-It would be interesting to also study the response to monetary policy shocks, for example, as this would be particularly useful to understand the transmission mechanism of monetary policy.
+It would be interesting to also study the response to monetary policy shocks, for example.